On December of 2016, I challenged myself with exercising more in 2017. My objective was to run 365 miles by the end of the year.

 Running 365 miles within a year is only one mile per day.
 In my case, every time I run, I shoot for three miles.
 That leaves me with a lot of flexibility to miss some days, without falling too far behind.
 Flexibility helps you stay motivated even when you get a little off track.

 I actually missed several days of running throughout the year from juggling my new responsibilities as a father, to working longer hours to meet work deadlines.
-But if I never sat down and set a clear goal, I probably would have run less than half of what I ran this year.
+But if I never sat down and set a clear plan , I probably would have run less than half of what I ran this year.

 Design your goals to allow room for flexibility, because there will be days where for one or other reason, you didn’t put the time towards completing your goal.